-All OWCC district residents legally out of grades K-12 will be admitted to OWCC without regard to age, color, creed, handicap, marital status, national origin, race, religion, or sex.
+All OWCC district residents legally out of grades K-12 are eligible to be admitted to OWCC.
 However, the college reserves the right to deny admission to any program for applicants categorized in the section on Controlled Admissions (see page 10).

 Applicants for courses or programs offered by Okaloosa-Walton Community College may obtain appropriate admission forms from the Admissions office.
 These forms are available at the Niceville campus, at Building 251 on Eglin AFB, at the OWCC Chautauqua Neighborhood Center in DeFuniak Springs, at Building 90309 on Hurlburt Field, at the OWCC/UWF Fort Walton Beach Center, and at all high schools in the OWCC District.
-Each applicant will be notified of acceptance or non-acceptance for admission.
+Each applicant will be notified of acceptance or nonacceptance for admission.